park23/Instagram-API/README.md

 $ig = new \InstagramFollowers\Instagram();
 $loginResponse = $ig->login("username", "password");

-or you can grab the last login request by
+or you can grab the last login response by

 $loginResponse = $instagram->accountRequest->loginResponse;
 ```